Introduction to Bacon & the Art of Living

 (Below, some Harris memorabilia by Steven Thomas.)

 Children, I am seeing our plan coming together in a way that I could not have imagined.
-Please take the letter to my dad also and Elmar and Juanita in Hermanus.
+Please take the letter to my dad also and to Elmar and Juanita in Hermanus.
 I also sent a mail to Dawie Hyman and invited him to visit me in Calne.
-He is an engineer even though he is living in Los Angeles, I think he will not only find it immensely interesting but will also be able to offer insights and help with our Cape improvements.
+He is an engineer and I am convinced he will not only find it immensely interesting but will be able to offer insights and help with our Cape improvements.

 Lots of greetings and love from Calne,